Dana Reed and Donna Brown, who have 27 and

 "It's a very, very intense, specialized therapy," Reed said.
 "So we probably won't have more than two children in one session."

 About 80 percent of students learn to read no matter what and, about 20 percent need slightly specialized instruction, Reed said.
-They're looking for the 5

 The teachers needed the support of their former school district because they hoped to perform most of the instruction during school hours.
 Following a meeting with Aztec Superintendent Linda Paul on Wednesday, it seems the program has been given a green light.